TechG3n/aconf/README.md

 # Multi Mitm Configuration Tool

-This tool will help you install your favorite mitm(s) on different ATVs and keep them up2date & running.
+This tool will help you install your favorite MITM: Atlas, Aegis, Cosmog and Exeggcute(GC) are supported right now.
+It will install the MITM and Pogo on ATVs, take care of needed settings and keep everything up2date & running.

 Once set up, you don't need ADB/SSH access to the devices.
-- Setup and monitor devices with Atlas, Aegis or cosmog - a mixed setup is possible too
-- (still) allows for easy conversion from MAD
+Also it does:
 - enable a mitm dependend monitor to act upon disturbances
 - enable atvdetails sender/receiver to have all version related info, cpu/mem and monitor statistics of atv stored to db
+- set proxies if needed
+- install PIF modules
 - automatic update of mitm, pogo and scripts

 ## Setup aconf server side